12 Free Things to do in Greenville, South Carolina

-Lake Conestee is one of the few places to hike within the city of Greenville.
-Most of the big state parks and waterfalls are located at least a half hour outside of the city.
+Lake Conestee is one of the few places to hike within the city limits of Greenville.
+Most of the big state parks and waterfalls are located at least a half hour drive outside of the city.
 If you would like to soak in a bit of nature in a quiet setting without a long drive, Lake Conestee is the closest place to do so.
 This 400 acre park is located just 6 miles outside of downtown Greenville, and thus, is easy to access anytime of day.

-There are 6 miles of trails here to enjoy (although they need some better markage for sure), featuring views of diverse habitat including wetlands and hardwood & evergreen forests.
+There are 6 miles of trails here to enjoy (although they need some better signage for sure), featuring views of diverse habitat including wetlands and hardwood & evergreen forests.
 You may see various small mammals along the way including deer, beaver, fox, river otter.
 As mentioned above, a small section of the Swamp Rabbit trail runs through the park if you prefer to cycle.

 Overall, it’s a great place to take a break for an hour or so, enjoying peaceful views of natural surroundings while also getting in a refreshing workout.